-We contract with farmers in rural emerging markets to produce according to our sustainable climate resilient methods.
-We help facilitate their production and post harvest of their crops and introduce the products to the high-end consicious consumers in the western markets.
+We use sustainable climate resilient production methods that secures harvest in extreme weather conditions due to climate change.
+We facilitate specialty seeds, and tree seedlings to amend the soils for the farmers, and we bring materials for production and secure post-harvest of their crops.
+We export and market the products to the high-end conscious consumers in the western markets.